DanielSA2004/Solar-CellsForbiddenMaterials/README.md

-# project_solarscells
+# Project Solarscells

-A new Flutter project.
+A new project due to the solar cells investigation, with the purpose of analyzing different solar cells configurations for a precise designing.

 ## Getting Started